-In each battle, there will be five “rounds”, of which I will talk about what I like, don’t like, etc, then award a point accordingly.
+In this blog there will be five “rounds”, of which I will give a description of which elements work or don’t work, then award a point accordingly.
 Whoever has the most points at the end wins.
 Simple as that!
 And I’m keeping it to five so that there is no chance of a tie happening.

 ROUND 1 – Protagonists

 In this round, I’ll be analysing the protagonists of each film.
 This first round will be a “tag team” round as I will be looking at Child Simba and Adult Simba and Anna and Elsa.